codeship/screencast-storyboards/blogposts/node-github-heroku.md

-The Codeship suggests Node.js 0.10.18, but you can use whatever Node version you like.
+Codeship suggests Node.js 0.10.18, but you can use whatever Node version you like.
 To find out the Node version of your project, type `node -v` in the Terminal.

 [![Type ruby -v and find out your Ruby version][screenshot-technology-version]][screenshot-technology-version]